veithweilnhammer/modes_ketamine_scz/README.md

 ## How to use
 Please clone the repository and run the file "modes_ketamine_scz.Rmd".
 The script will load all summary data, run the statistical analyses presented in our manuscript, and produce the associated display items.

-## Postprocessing
-Run "modes_ketamine_scz_postprocessing.tex" to generate the manuscript in its final form.